ln64-git/arcados-bot/STARBOARD.md

 1. **Reaction Tracking**: When users react to messages with the ⭐ emoji, the bot tracks the reaction count
 2. **Threshold**: Messages need 3 or more star reactions to be added to the starboard
 3. **Automatic Posting**: When a message reaches the threshold, it's automatically posted to the starboard channel
+4. **Reply Support**: If a starred message is a reply to another message, the bot posts both:
+   - The original message (for context) with a blue embed
+   - The starred reply message with the star count in a gold embed
-4. **Live Updates**: The starboard message is updated in real-time as more reactions are added or removed
+5. **Live Updates**: The starboard message is updated in real-time as more reactions are added or removed
-5. **Auto-Removal**: If a message drops below 3 stars, it's automatically removed from the starboard
+6. **Auto-Removal**: If a message drops below 3 stars, it's automatically removed from the starboard

 ## Configuration